 This couldn’t be simpler.

-- Start off by warming the milk in the microwave for a few seconds until it is just luke-warm, then pour the milk into a mixing bowl.
+- Start by warming the milk in the microwave for a few seconds until it is barely lukewarm, then pour the milk into a mixing bowl.

 - Stir in the yeast then add the egg, butter, sugar and salt.